This is part one of a five-part series on the importance of Behavioral Experience, and the impact it can have on our professional lives.

 In today’s world of advanced technologies, virtual communication has taken over the physical face-to-face meetings.
 Skype and WhatsApp are ruling the interaction ecosystem.
 People seem to prefer text messaging than sitting down to talk things out.
 Career has taken precedence over one’s health and life.
 Gaining popularity has become more important than acquiring knowledge.

 These changes, both intricate and blatant, may be some of the reasons why we do not naturally emote, and instead, we camouflage our instincts with racquet emotions.
 An emotion which is not true.
-For instance, if you lose your wallet – it must be sadness that you should emote.
-It a natural emotion.
+For instance, if you lose your wallet – it must be sadness that you should emote, which is a natural emotion.
 But, many times, it may be anger that prevails, which plays the role of a racquet emotion.

 What you or others think, feel and react, as well as a deeper understanding of these faculties will help us behave appropriately in any situation.